martinpetkovski/ImQuick/README.md

 # ImQuick
 Single header ImGui extension library for clearer separation of interface from logic.
+ImQuick renders ImGui UI elements automagically based only on the variable type.

+ImQuick requires [ImGui](https://github.com/ocornut/imgui) and C++11.

 # Workflow
 ### Outside the Render loop
-1. Initialize all Windows.
+1. Create windows **during** the initialization.
-2. Initialize ImQuick with custom render functions (or skip this step if using basic C++ types).
+2. Create custom render functions for custom types (or skip this step if using basic C++ types).
 3. Register variables to be rendered automagically by ImQuick.
 ### Inside the Render loop
 - Simply let ImQuick handle the UI rendering based on the variable type.